-In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays and participation in official university activities such as music performances, athletic competition or debate.
+In general, acceptable reasons for absence from class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays and participation in official university activities such as music performances, athletic competition or debate.
 Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) must be excused.
 Other reasons also may be approved.

-You cannot participate in classes unless you are registered officially or approved to audit with evidence of having paid audit fees.
+Students cannot attend classes unless they are registered officially or approved to audit with evidence of having paid audit fees.
 The Office of the University Registrar provides official class rolls to instructors.

-If you do not participate in at least one of the first two class meetings of a course or laboratory in which you are registered, and you have not contacted the department to indicate your intent, you can be dropped from the course.
-You must not assume that you will be dropped, however.
-The department will notify you if you have been dropped from a course or laboratory.
-You can request reinstatement on a space-available basis if you present documented evidence.
+Students who do not attend at least one of the first two class meetings of a course or laboratory in which they are registered, and who have not contacted the department to indicate their intent, can be dropped from the course.
+Students must not assume that they will be dropped if they fail to attend the first few days of class.
+The department will notify students dropped from courses or laboratories by posting a notice in the department office.
+Students can request reinstatement on a space-available basis if documented evidence is presented.